yennanliu/SpringPlayground/springBootPOC1/README.md

             <form action="user" method="post">
             ```
         - Request will be parsed by `HiddenHttpMethodFilter`
-            - check if reqesut is correct, and is POST
+            - check if request is correct, and is POST
             - get `_method` value
             - be compatible to below requests:
                 - HttpMethod.PUT.name()